1. HOME

 How?

-Because in stillness your words reach their full potential.
+Because in stillness spoken words reach their full potential.
 When you speak, you seed a thought or an image.
 In the pause it grows.